Skip to main content

 • For anxiety: Ashwagandha has shown promise in multiple studies as an herbal supplement that can reduce feelings of stress and anxiety.

-• For cognitive difficulties: Nootropics, or “smart drugs,” are supplements that may be able to help a myriad of cognitive concerns, such as memory recall, learning ability, attention, and even mood.
+• For cognitive difficulties: Nootropics, or “smart drugs,” are supplements that may protect the brain and help with a myriad of cognitive concerns.
+These include issues with memory recall, learning ability, attention, mood, and more.

-• For better sleep: Supplements like CBD and Amanita muscaria gummies may promote feelings of calm and sleepiness.
+• For better sleep: Supplements like CBD, cannabinol (CBN), and Amanita muscaria gummies may promote feelings of calm and sleepiness.

 Prescription menopause support